 In preparation for S3, we are asking you to review your learning in S2 and consider which pathway you will likely follow.
-We have included in this booklet likely subject choices for S4 and S5 to help with your planning.

 To help you choose wisely, we have prepared this guide which:

 - Outlines what to consider when making subject choices - Tells you how we will help - Gives you more information on the S3 curriculum.